2025—November 2-4—Washington D.C.—Booth number 1118

 Scientific Reports

 Every kind of article or book you might write can find its home here, including in fully OA books and journals.
-So you can see for yourself, Janet, Fiona, Rachel and Katherine have hand-chosen examples that demonstrate the quality, breadth, and depth of what we publish; and also how your research might find its place here.
+So you can see for yourself, Janet, Katherine, Tony, Joyce, Tamara, Ben and Natalie have hand-chosen examples that demonstrate the quality, breadth, and depth of what we publish; and also how your research might find its place here.
 If you already have a book idea in mind, you can discuss it directly with an experienced Publishing Editor.
 Find out what makes publishing your book with Springer Nature different.

 EiC Seth Kalichman